Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Viper is designed for multi-purpose long-range shooting, hunting, and tactical-based shooting.

-Because of its purpose, it’s only available in SFP (second focal plane) configurations.
+However, because of its purpose, it’s only available in SFP (second focal plane) configurations.

 Vortex Viper PST Gen II Scopes

 This Vortex scope features even better features than the previous Vortex Viper scopes.
-The company listened to customers and UPGRADED its scopes.

-Their capped turrets are impressive, and their eye relief is forgiving.
+For starters, their capped turrets are impressive, and their eye relief is forgiving.

 They also have an illuminated reticle for low-light shooting.